Zxcharel/data-structure-project/README.md

 ## Graph Data Structures

-The project implements four graph data structures for comparison:
+The project implements 13 graph data structures for comparison, including:

 ### AdjacencyListGraph
 - Standard adjacency list using HashMap and ArrayList